corda/corda/docs/source/app-upgrade-notes.rst

 ----------------------------------------------------------

 CorDapps can no longer access custom configuration items in the ``node.conf`` file.
 Any custom CorDapp configuration should be added to a
-CorDapp configuration file, and the Node's configuration will not be accessible.
+CorDapp configuration file.
+The Node's configuration will not be accessible.
 CorDapp configuration files should be placed in the
 `config` subdirectory of the Node's `cordapps` folder.
 The name of the file should match the name of the JAR of the CorDapp (eg; if your
-CorDapp is called ``hello-0.1.jar`` the configuration file needed would be ``config/hello-0.1.conf``).
+CorDapp is called ``hello-0.1.jar`` the configuration file needed would be ``cordapps/config/hello-0.1.conf``).

 If you are using the ``extraConfig`` of a ``node`` in the ``deployNodes`` Gradle task to populate custom configuration for testing, you will need to make the following change so that: